m-ch-016/TraderSimPP/README.md

 ---

-## Why Use TradeSim++
+## Why Use TraderSim++

 Algorithmic trading strategy testing is often either too simplistic or requires expensive market data and infrastructure.
-TradeSim++ offers a risk-free, cost-effective platform to prototype and validate strategies under pseudo-realistic market conditions.
+TraderSim++ offers a risk-free, cost-effective platform to prototype and validate strategies under pseudo-realistic market conditions.

 ---